PersonaMark: Personalized LLM watermarking for model protection and user attribution: Background and Related Work

 DiPmark\cite{wu_dipmark_2023} protects data by embedding hidden information in the text generated by large models, while maintaining the original data distribution unchanged, achieving concealment, efficiency, and elasticity, making it a powerful solution for text attribution and quality protection.
 Yoo et al.\cite{yoo_advancing_2023} proposed a method called "Multi bit Watermark Allocation by Position" (MPAC), which embeds traceable multi bit information in the process of generating large models to address the problem of abuse in AI generated text.
-It effectively embeds and extracts long messages (>=32 bits) without sacrificing text quality, and has certain resistance to attacks.
+It effectively embeds and extracts long messages (32 bits).
+Although it holds potential applicability in user attribution scenarios, its detection accuracy diminishes substantially with an increase in bit number, as the vocabulary is partitioned into more segments rather than the original two-part division employed by KGW\cite{kirchenbauer_watermark_2023}.
+User attribution necessitates the management of a substantial number of accounts while ensuring that robustness and detection accuracy remain uncompromised as the user base expands.
+These are precisely the features of our method, as our initial design was specifically tailored for multi-user environments.
 Wang et al.\cite{wang_towards_2023} proposed a novel encoding text watermarking method called Balance Marking, which is used to embed multi bit information in text generated by large models (LLMs).
 This method balances the probabilities of available and unavailable vocabulary by introducing a surrogate language model, effectively improving the quality and diversity of generated text without significantly increasing computational complexity.
 Kirchenbauer et al.\cite{kirchenbauer_reliability_2023} explored the reliability of watermarking technology in detecting and recording text generated by Large Models (LLMs) in real-world scenarios through empirical analysis.
 They found that watermarks can still be detected even when humans and machines rewrite the text, indicating that watermarking technology has high robustness in resisting various attacks and modifications.
 Liu et al.\cite{liu_semantic_2023} proposed a semantically invariant robust watermarking method that utilizes semantic embeddings generated by auxiliary language models to determine watermark logic, achieving high-precision detection of large model generated text while achieving a good balance between attack robustness and security robustness.

 Christ et al.\cite{christ_undetectable_nodate} proposed an undetectable watermark scheme based on cryptographic principles for language models, ensuring that only users with secret keys can detect the watermark without changing the output distribution, thereby achieving covert labeling of AI generated text while maintaining text quality.
 Kuditipudi et al.\cite{kuditipudi_robust_2023} proposed a novel robust watermarking method that does not alter the distribution of text.
 By mapping a random number sequence to text samples generated by a language model, reliable labeling of the text source is achieved, and the watermark detection ability is maintained even after the text has been edited or cropped.
 Hou et al.\cite{hou_semstamp_2023} proposed SEMSTAMP, a sentence level semantic watermarking algorithm based on local sensitive hashing (LSH).
 By encoding and partitioning the semantic space in the sentence embedding space, it enhances the robustness against rewriting attacks while improving the detection ability of AI generated text while maintaining generation quality.